 A $5,000 Underwriter contribution includes two places for all weekend events, Underwriter recognition, and a full page in the NMHS program.

-A block of rooms has been reserved for the 59th Annual Meeting at the Hilton Garden Staten Island (1100 South Ave, Staten Island, NY 10314) from 3-5 June 2022 at the rate of $169/night, plus applicable taxes.
-To make your hotel reservation, click on this booking link or call (718) 477-2400 between 9 AM and 5 PM EST and ask for the National Maritime Historical Society group rate.
+The official hotel of the NMHS 59th Annual Meeting is the Hilton Garden Staten Island (1100 South Avenue, Staten Island, NY 10314).
+To make your reservation, visit the hotel website or call (718) 477-2400 between 9 AM and 5 PM EST

 With great thanks to our sponsors

 William H. White

 CAPT James A. Noone, USN (Ret.)

 CAPT Sally McElwreath Callo, USN (Ret.)